11 Top Things to Do in Edmonton: A Complete Visitor’s Guide

 Top picks:

-The city also has strong options for vegan, Ethiopian, Korean, and Vietnamese cuisine
+The city also has strong options for vegan, Ethiopian, Korean, and Vietnamese cuisine.
+Dining costs depend on the restaurant and menu.
+Visit individual restaurant websites for pricing and reservations.

 11. Catch a Game or Concert at Rogers Place